-The City of Glendale was incorporated on February 16, 1906 and spans approximately 30.6 square miles with a current population of approximately 196,021 people (US Census Update: 2013).
-As a Charter city, Glendale voters determine how the city government is organized and governed.
+The City of Glendale was incorporated on February 16, 1906 and spans approximately 30.6 square miles with a current population of more than 200,000 people.
+As a charter city, Glendale voters determine how the city government is organized and governed.

 Glendale prides itself on the quality of services it provides to the community.
-As a full-service City, each of the 14 line departments strive to provide the highest quality of service to Glendale residents, businesses, and visitors.
-These departments include: Administrative Services, City Attorney, City Clerk, Community Development, City Treasurer, Community Services & Parks, Fire, Glendale Water & Power, Human Resources, Information Services, Library, Arts & Culture, Management Services, Police, and Public Works.
+As a full-service City, each of the 15 line departments strive to provide the highest quality of service to Glendale residents, businesses, and visitors.
+These departments include: Administrative Services, City Attorney, City Clerk, Community Development, City Treasurer, Community Services & Parks, Fire, Glendale Water & Power, Human Resources, Information Services, Innovation, Performance & Audit (IPA), Library, Arts & Culture, Management Services, Police, and Public Works.

 The City Council and each of the City’s departments are guided by ten Council priorities: Fiscal Responsibility, Exceptional Customer Service, Economic Vibrancy, Informed & Engaged Community, Safe & Healthy Community, Balanced, Quality Housing, Community Services & Facilities, Infrastructure & Mobility, Arts & Culture, and Sustainability.